610yilingliu/610yilingliu.github.io/_posts/2020-07-13-OpenMPReducton.md

 `reduction` is a key in OpenMP to apply multi-thread technique automatically during cumulative operation.

-It assign private variables to each thread with a initial value, accumulate them after exit threads.
+It assign private variables to each thread with a initial value, do the operation and accumulate them.
 The accepted operations and the initial values are listed as follow:

 operator| Private var initial value
 ---- | ----